Posted on: February 18, 2021 | Category: Uncategorized

 We even have a few virtual book talks with a little or a lot of Hawaiian on our YouTube channel!
 So, whatever your interest and comfort level, there’s something for keiki to kupuna at your library.

-In State observance of the Memorial Day holiday, all public libraries will be closed from May 25 to 27, 2024.
+ALERT | In holiday observance of Presidents' Day, all public libraries will be closed from Saturday to Monday, February 14 to 16, 2026.